 Please see SmPC and other sources for complete listing.
-The guideline subcommittee decided to
+The guideline subcommittee decided to comment on the following aspects:

 Placebo-controlled studies of patients with psoriasis or psoriatic arthritis demonstrate a similar incidence of infections including serious infections between ustekinumab-treated and placebo-treated patients with no relationship between incidence of infections and dose of ustekinumab received.
 No patient with latent tuberculosis who received antibiotic prophylaxis prior to ustekinumab treatment developed tuberculosis.